 Alexa, a virtual assistant found on Amazon Echo devices, is just one example.
 Others, such as Assistant found on Google’s Home smart speaker and Apple’s Siri located in its home pod, are digital aides that can help users with shopping, reminders, and entertainment, among other tasks.

 Through Artificial Intelligence, e-commerce is set to personalize web content with relevant products and services that align with what each customer will most likely buy.
-The personal segregation will help more businesses to target ads more efficiently and at a lower cost and risk.
+Personal segregation will help more businesses to target ads more efficiently and at a lower cost and risk.

 Interested to learn more about how businesses use Artificial Intelligence in e-commerce, Click here!